Thuringia is fighting against language barriers: 1 million euros for interpreters!

 Who are the services intended for?

-The interpreting services are available free of charge.
-These include:
+The interpretation services are available to authorized institutions free of charge.
+These include, among others:

 - Landesverwaltungen (z.B.
 Bürgerbeauftragter, Antidiskriminierungsstelle)